melibrun/free-time/README.md

 # free-time
-exercise from stepik, msu and just entertainment
+exercise from stepik and just entertainment